manhualu/unsw-classes/README.md

 Start your http server by issuing `http-server -c-1`

 This spins up a Node.js httpd which serves the files in your directory as static files accessible from http://localhost:8080

+## NOTE for TailwindCSS

+- For TailwindCSS to be applied to the tags in the index.html, run `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch` in the root directory.